Introduction

 , which returns the combined

-These data sets can be imported from hqs_nmr_parameters.cheshire
+These data sets can be imported as follows (we will focus on the molecules

-set that it will be imported as
+set that will be imported as

 cheshire_molecules